You may have packed your bags in anticipation for a sunny trip to Boston, but things don’t always go to plan.

 Opening hours: Monday to Thursday 7:30am-10:00pm, Friday 7:30am-11:00pm, Saturday-Sunday 9:00am – 10:00pm

 The Time out Market started from a food magazine that tested and showcased trendy food.
 The creators of the magazine were eventually able to bring their idea to life, and a hub of deliciousness was born – all to be showcased in one building, that is there perfect place to keep warm on a rainy day.

 Whilst displaying twenty-four eateries with fifteen unique food concepts (from gelato to Asian cuisine) there is an option for any eating preference.

 The Time Out Food Market also hosts additional activities such as DJ’s, wine tasting, bars and kid-friendly fun; there’s even a demo kitchen that allows you to taste the upcoming talent!

-5. Be Wowed By The Performing Arts Of The Citizens Bank Boston Opera House
+5. The Performing Arts Of The Citizens Bank Boston Opera House

 Address: 539 Washington St, Boston, MA 02111, United States